theAKBhub/TourGuideApp/README.md

 multiple fragments.
 I used 4 cities for the purpose of this app - London, Paris, Rome and New York.
 For a city picked by the user, the app presents relevant information in 5 different fragments:
-- 1st fragment displays key information about the city including local time (displayed as a digital clock) and 5-day weather forecast (using JSON parsing of OpenWeather).
+- 1st fragment displays key information about the city including local time (displayed as a digital clock) and 5-day weather forecast (using OpenWeather API).
 - 2nd fragment displays list of popular landmarks.
 - 3rd fragment displays list of popular tours.
 - 4th fragment displays list of some hotels.